 In discussing the theme of sharing knowledge for human progress, those in attendance reflected that perhaps the older generations have lived lives with a false sense of progress – but now is the time for creative thinking and the time for redefining progress.
 This will be defined by improved knowledge of the self in order to better understand human nature, helping societies grasp the challenges and wisdom of human progress.
 Human progress is incorporated in law; a law that is not codified in statutes but within societies where it is embodied in the knowledge of social order and the self.

 The IGD also touched on growth in the world economy and the accumulation of collective knowledge.
 This knowledge, in turn, leads to growth of new relationships that results in development.
 However, in today’s world development is competitive and not inclusive.
 Despite the expected path of working towards a global society for the benefit of all, society today is merely a collective of individuals’ conflicting views and opinions.
 These views form the basis of competing nation states, under the lens of economic progress.
 Progress can only happen when different agencies of societies recognise their roles in development and their core values.

 A model of economic development, together with the following, needs to be established for a really inclusive economy that leads to human progress:

 - Accumulation of knowledge that is not materialistic;

 - Economic facilities – equal accessibility to the market for all the sectors of society;

-The IGD formed part of Global Peace’s 100 Cities and 100 Dialogues campaign and brought together a panel of three representing sectors of society such as the youth, public sector, and private sector.
-The dialogue’s inter-generational aspect allowed the panellists to engage and share their thoughts and different perspectives on the challenges we face and to share solutions as to how we can further drive innovative solutions to solve these challenges and create a lasting sustainable future.
+The IGD formed part of Global Peace’s 100 Cities and 100 Dialogues campaign and brought together a panel of three representing sectors of society: the youth, public sector, and private sector.
+The dialogue’s inter-generational aspect allowed the panellists to engage and share their thoughts and different perspectives on the challenges we face and share solutions as to how we can further drive innovative solutions to solve these challenges and create a lasting sustainable future.